PrestaShop/open-source/content/project-organization/quality-council/processes/issue-management.md

 ### Rewriting the issue

 Once all the steps have been completed, the content of the issue should be rewritten if it is unclear, or if the author has clarified in the comments.
-All necessary information should be available in the body of the issue!It may be necessary to rewrite the title if it is too generic (e.g. "Help!
+All necessary information should be available in the body of the issue!
+It may be necessary to rewrite the title if it is too generic (e.g. "Help!
 BUG!") or if it does not accurately reflect the bug.Pay special attention to the **reproduction steps** ("how to reproduce")!

 ### Validating the issue